bakellian/SENG-LIVE-092021/phase-3/06-activerecord-associations/pizza_maker/README.md

 ### Deliverables:

 1. Define a method `Pizza#pizza_toppings` that will return all pizza toppings associated with a specific pizza record.
+    - belongs in the Pizza model
+    - instnce method called pizza_toppings
+    - defined using the macro has_many :pizza_toppings

 2. Define a method `Pizza#toppings` that will return all toppings associated with a specific pizza record.
+    - defined with has_many :toppings, through: :pizza_toppings

 3. Define a method `PizzaTopping#pizza` that will return the pizza a pizza topping belongs to.
+    - defined through belongs_to :pizza
+    - defined through belongs_to :topping
 4. Define a method `PizzaTopping#topping` that will return the topping a pizza topping belongs to.
 5. Define a method `Topping#pizza_toppings` that will return all pizza toppings associated with a specific topping record
 5. Define a method `Topping#pizzas` that will return all pizzas associated with a specific topping record